Selomegech/demonextapp/README.md

-# Akil Authentication Task
+# Akil bookmarking and testing

-This project implements user authentication using NextAuth in a NextJS application.
-It includes signup and signin pages, integrated with the provided API endpoints.
+This project implements testing using jest and cypress.
+It includes bookmark  pages, integrated with the provided API endpoints.

 ## Features

-1. **Signup Page**: Designed with a form for name, email, password, and confirm password.
+1. **bookmark page**: Designed with a form for name, email, password, and confirm password.
 Client-side validation and server response handling.

-2. **Signin Page**: Designed with a form for email and password.
+2. **testing jest**: Designed with a form for email and password.
 Client-side validation and authentication flow.

-3. **Code Structure**: Clean and well-structured, following best practices.
+3. **testing cypress**: Clean and well-structured, following best practices.
 Leverages NextJS 14.3 Canary 46 and related technologies.

 ## Screenshots